Empirical Design in Reinforcement Learning: Observational experiments

 We use a fixed budget of steps to better reflect that we care about online performance, where each sample matters.
 It lets us ask: after $n$ steps of environment interaction, how good is the agent's policy?
 If instead we use a fixed number of episodes, then some agents can get much more experience for learning.
 For example, a model-based agent could thoroughly explore in the first episode to learn its model, taking 9999 steps, whereas a model-free agent might find the goal in 100 steps.
 On the next episode, the model-based agent might already have a near optimal policy, looking like it learned much faster.
 In contrast, if we had considered the number of environment steps, then we might not find a big difference.
 It is not clear that our algorithms are designed to actually do this, but nonetheless we should measure what best reflects the goals of our experiment.

-One secondary advantage is that it avoids highly variable runtimes.
+One secondary advantage of using a budget is that it avoids highly variable runtimes.
 Under a fixed budget of episodes, poorly performing agents can have very long episodes, resulting in much longer runtimes.
 See \citet{machado2018revisiting} for further discussion on this in the context of Atari.

 Now let us consider how we can plot the learning curve for this agent, to see both how quickly it is learning as well as observe its final performance at the end of learning.
 To plot the return at time step $t$, we use the return for the current episode $G_j$ that began on timestep $j \ge 0$,